bevul/Analysis-of-an-M-M-V-K-K-V-queue/README.md

 # Analysis of an MMVK queue

-A system for servicing the simplest call flow of a multiline QS with an exponential distribution of service duration without waiting area.
+Servise app for the call flow of a multiline QS with an exponential distribution of service duration without waiting area.

 ## Conditions